OpenIndiana/oi-docs/docs/contrib/getting-started.md

 git push
 ```

+When you make a commit, you are committing those changes your local clone.
+When you perform a push, your are pushing your commits from your local clone to your fork residing on Github.

 ## Send a pull request.

-* Open your web browser to your forked copy of the OpenIndiana Docs repository.
+* Open your web browser to _**your forked copy**_ of the OpenIndiana Docs repository.

 For example: `https://github.com/your-user-name/oi-docs`

 * Click the button for _New pull request_.
 * Add some notes about your change.
 * Submit your PR (pull request).

+Pull requests are used to request a _pull in_ of changes from your fork to the master repository.

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">